aohorodnyk/aohorodnyk.com/content/post/2021-01-03-binary-flags.md

 | 2  | 1       | is_test |

 Every `user_flag` row is linked to a row in `user` table by `user_id` field.
-It can be optimized to not store the flag as a string, but in our current topic, it is not so important.
+It can be optimized to not store the flag as a string, but it is not so important in our current topic.

 #### JSON Example
-In a code or a NoSQL database representation would be:
+In a code or a NoSQL database representation will be:
 ```json

 [